voxpupuli/puppetboard/README.rst

     </VirtualHost>

-Note the directory path, it's the path to where pip installed Puppetboard.
+Note the directory path, it's the path to where pip installed Puppetboard; X.Y must be replaced with your python version.
 We also alias the ``/static`` path so that Apache will serve the static files like the included CSS and Javascript.

 Apache + mod_passenger
 ^^^^^^^^^^^^^^^^^^^^^^